jirkadus/sublime2matlab/README.md

 Step 3: Open any m-file in Sublime.
 Press WinKey + space bar to open it in Matlab and run it.

 # Customisation
-You will probably want to make following changes:
+You will probably want to make following changes:<br>
 	* To change shortcut that will trigger the file execution change the <b>#space::</b> according to list at http://www.autohotkey.com/docs/Hotkeys.htm (for example to us <i>Control+Shift+Alt+R</i> use <b>^+!R::</b> instead).
 After customisation, the script has to be closed and opened again - reloaded.

-	* make sure that Matlab us set to open m-files as default program in Windows.
+	* Make sure that Matlab us set to open m-files as default program in Windows.